Skip to main content

 })

-Your callback will be invoked when the SDK requires a JSON Web Token (JWT), the token returned by your callback will be cached by the SDK and used for subsequent authenticated requests until expiry, after which the callback will be invoked once again to request a fresh token.
+Your callback will be invoked when the SDK requires a JWT.
+The token returned by your callback will be cached by the SDK and used for subsequent authenticated requests until expiry.
+After expiry the callback will be invoked once again to request a fresh token.
 The callback must return the token within 5 seconds, otherwise error handling will be triggered within the SDK.
 More information on the JWT structure is available in the Authentication section.

 JWT Expiry interval